-During our phonics sessions this half term we will be learning the phase 4 consonant clusters and will concentrate on blending and segmenting words containing these sounds.
+During our phonics sessions this half term we will be reviewing all the phase 3 and phase 4 sounds and clusters we have been learning so far this year and will be concentrating on applying these skills in our independent reading and writing.
 We will continue to practise common words and tricky words each week.
-During our maths sessions we will be focussing on the teen numbers and will be learning to add and subtract using practical equipment.
+During our maths sessions we will be doing lots of problem solving using all the skills we have learnt this year.
+We will also learn to read o'clock times on an analogue clock.
 Weekly objectives will be included in our Reception class newsletters, which will be available on this page each week and sent out to you on Friday via Parent Mail.

 If you have any questions, please come in and speak to one of the Reception Team and we will do our very best to help.

 Mrs Darby, Mrs Price, Mrs Partridge, Mrs Townsend and Miss Jasper

 In our class we have phonics and number sessions every day.
 We also complete speaking and listening activities and 'talk for writing' activities most days.
 We follow 'Letters and Sounds' for our phonics and also enhance this with Jolly Phonics.

 When children first start school we share books without any words while they learn how to to blend letters to form words.
 Once they have mastered this they will have a reading book with short sentences and a bag of high frequency words to learn.
 We have several different reading schemes we use in school to offer a broad and varied experience of books.
 We have Oxford reading Tree Floppy Phonics, Oxford reading Tree Decode and Develop and Oxford Reading Tree Fireflies and Snapdragons.
 The three schemes allow phonics skills and key word skills to be developed.

 Throughout the day, the children get regular times to explore their own interests through play and many of our teacher directed activities have a play based approach.